Hotel TV - FAQ

 Can you offer international & foreign language content?

 Yes we can.
-Our sister company Techlive International is a global leader in the provision of TV content - including international channels, foreign language content and VOD movie & TV content.
+Our partner Techlive International is a global leader in the provision of TV content - including international channels, foreign language content and VOD movie & TV content.
 Indeed we think the cloud-based VOD app Airtime, is better than sliced bread and encourage you to implement it on your TV system (at a next-to-nothing cost implication).

 Can you offer financing?